 But clichés like “garbage in, garbage out” exist for a reason.
 A multidomain approach to master data helps ensure that the data you’re using to make strategic business decisions, such as data about your products and your customers, is accurate and reliable.

-By providing support of your existing business analytics and intelligence processes, multidomain MDM can make it faster and easier to uncover previously unrealized relationships between your data, and identify the most valuable areas of overlap.
+By providing support of your existing business analytics and intelligence processes, multidomain master data management can make it faster and easier to uncover previously unrealized relationships between your data, and identify the most valuable areas of overlap.

 3. Build customer-centric products and services